Skip to main navigation menu Skip to main content Skip to site footer

 Médica especialista en neumología y medicina interna.
 Experta en medicina del sueño, jefe del Centro de Medicina del Sueño de La Fundación Neumológica Colombiana.
 Presidente de la Asociación Colombiana De Medicina Del Sueño (ACMES) 2021-2023

-REM-related obstructive sleep apnea is an entity that occurs in a subgroup of patients with obstructive sleep apnea that has generated interest in recent years.
-Although it is an entity that has been described throughout several years, only now has research begun to investigate its differences concerning obstructive sleep apnea with a predominance of NREM sleep.
-Thus, efforts have been made to establish the role of REM sleep and to determine its associations with relevant clinical scenarios in daily practice, such as daytime sleepiness and cardiovascular disease.
-This article reviews the importance of REM sleep and describes the available evidence regarding REM-related obstructive sleep apnea and its possible association with daytime sleepiness, systemic arterial hypertension, and cardiovascular disease.
+Introduction.
+Sleep apnea in REM is an entity that occurs in a subgroup of patients with obstructive sleep apnea, which has generated interest in recent years.
+Although it is a condition that has been described for several years, it is only now that its differences concerning obstructive sleep apnea have begun to be investigated.
+This is how we have sought to establish the function of REM sleep and determine its associations with relevant clinical scenarios in daily practice, such as daytime sleepiness and cardiovascular disease.
+This article reviews the importance of REM sleep and describes the available evidence regarding REM sleep apnea and its association with daytime sleepiness, systemic arterial hypertension, and cardiovascular disease.

 Downloads